Wager Layer Analysis

 California AB 831 (signed October 2025, effective January 1, 2026) — Explicitly bans the sweepstakes casino dual-currency model in California.
 Extends liability to vendors.
 Stake.us added California to excluded territories prior to the law taking effect.

-Tennessee AG cease-and-desist (November–December 2025) — Stake.us exited Tennessee effective December 19, 2025, per customer support communications.
+Tennessee AG cease-and-desist (November 2025) — Stake.us exited Tennessee effective December 19, 2025.
 Tennessee added to excluded territories in T&C Version 13.0.

-For players in states where Stake.us currently operates, these developments do not directly affect access today — but the pattern of the T&C's version history (19 states excluded across 15 versions in roughly three years, with accelerating exclusion additions in the most recent versions) illustrates how quickly state availability can change.
+For players in states where Stake.us currently operates, these developments do not directly affect access today.
+But the pattern of the T&C version history — 19 states excluded across 15 versions in roughly three years, with accelerating exclusion additions in the most recent versions — illustrates how quickly state availability can change.
+Check the State Availability section below and verify against the current platform T&C before depositing.

 Coverage